prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-mining-profitability.md

 ## Proof of Work

-Ethereum's second key difference from Bitcoin is its shift from proof-of-work to proof-of-stake.
+Ethereum's second key difference from Bitcoin is its shift from proof of work to proof of stake.

 Before you can understand proof of stake, you must understand proof of work.